david-wallace-croft/dioxus-prototype/README.md

 - cd dioxus-prototype/
 - cargo install dioxus-cli
-- tailwindcss -i ./input.css -o ./public/tailwind.css --watch
-- Open another terminal
-- cd dioxus-prototype/
 - dx serve --hot-reload
 - Open your browser to http://localhost:8080/
-- Make changes to the HTML or Tailwind CSS in src/lib.rs
+- Make changes to the HTML in src/lib.rs or the CSS in public/stylesheet.css
 - Note that the changes are updated in your browser as soon as you save

 ## History